Scuba Regulator Buying Guide – What do you need to know!

 This is usually a medium pressure hose that is used to connect the two stages.
 For many years the only available option you had was a rubber hose.

 In the last few years many manufacturers started to provide braided hoses.
-However, there has been a few instances where these types of hoses had to be recalled and as such divers today still tend to prefer a rubber hose.
+However, there have been a few instances where these types of hoses had to be recalled and as such divers today still tend to prefer a rubber hose.

 A braided hose has some advantages though.
 They are usually lighter and more flexible and as such more convenient to deal with.
 A new braided hose should also be more durable than a rubber hose.